Space and Geodesy (TUM) - joint international programme

 2) The Office of International Education will forward the application to the Programme Coordinator.

 3) The Programme coordinator will consult their counterparts at the partner university and select the most eligible students.
+Please note, that the partner university MAY ask for additional documents, before taking a decision.

 4) The Programme coordinator will inform DTU International Affairs Office about their decision.